frankstepanski/fullstack-coding-bootcamp/frontend/6-React/3-fetch-api/README.md

 These 'lifecycle' methods were only available in `class components`.

 Starting with <strong>React version 16.8</strong> hooks were added</a>.
-Those lifecycle methods that were used within class components were replaced with a few hooks. 🤓
+The lifecycle methods that were used within class components were replaced by certain hooks. 🤓

 ## React Lifecycle using Hooks